 Customer engagement & segmentation impact on deliverability

 Each ISP has its own criteria for measuring engagement.
-Some are more advanced than others, but all of them always evaluates subscriber engagement to make Inbox/Spam placement decisions.
-Microsoft, Gmail, and Yahoo are the industry leaders in usage of engagement metrics to establish email placement.
+Some are more advanced than others, but all of them always evaluate subscriber engagement to make Inbox/Spam placement decisions.
+Microsoft, Gmail, and Yahoo are the industry leaders in the usage of engagement metrics to establish email placement.

-Sending emails to contacts who have not opted into your list (by means of a purchased or scraped list) will result in much lower engagement since these recipients have not shown any interest in your business.
-Subscribers who do not engage with your campaigns is the major cause of complaints, spam traps, and bounces.
-If you do not take action, you email may find itself in a lower position in an inbox or be banished to the spam folder immediately.
+Subscribers who do not engage with your campaigns are the major cause of complaints, spam traps, and bounces.
+If you do not take action, your email may find itself in a lower position in an inbox or be banished to the spam folder immediately.

-We believe that you already know that there is a correlation between client engagement and deliverability.
-Sending an email blast to your entire subscribers list may work from time to time.
-But your chances of generating sales are the highest when you create personalized content dedicated for individual customer segments.
+We think that you already know that there is a correlation between client engagement and deliverability.
+Sending an email blast to your entire subscribers' list might work from time to time.
+But your chances of generating sales are the highest when you create personalized content dedicated to individual customer segments.

 The best and easiest way to personalize your emails is through segmentation based on things like: